hypo69/hypo/docs/gemini/set 0/en/consultant/src/webdriver/_examples/_example_executor.md

     # Create an instance of ExecuteLocator
     locator = ExecuteLocator(driver)

-    # Example demonstrating a simple locator using XPath
+    # Example demonStarting a simple locator using XPath
     simple_locator = {
         "by": "XPATH",
         "selector": "//h1",